-Grounded in St. John Paul II's Theology of the Body, the course focuses on the spiritual, physical, philosophical, and psychological aspects of love.
-Relationships are enhanced through knowledge of self, through effective communication skills, and through sound foundations of Christian love and commitment.
-The student will study the vocations of marriage, single life, and the religious life.
-The student will reflect on her universal call to holiness and begin to discern her personal vocational calling.
+In this course the student will explore her identity as a disciple of Christ.
+The course will focus on the spiritual, physical, philosophical, and psychological aspects of love.
+They will develop skills for building relationships to enhance their participation in the Body of Christ.
+The student will study the vocations of marriage and family life, single life, and religious life with a special emphasis on the unique perspective and Critical Concern of Women.
+The student will reflect on her universal call to holiness and begin to discern her vocational calling within Catholic Tradition and as a Woman of Mercy.